chgeuer/chgeuer.github.io/_posts/2015-03-12-accessing-microsoft-azure-blob-storage-with-g2o-authentication.md

 - Protocol: You can access Azure Blob Storage both through 'http' and 'https'
 - Hostname: Each storage account has a unique hostname (`http(s)://cdndatastore01.blob.core.windows.net` in our case)
 - Container: The Container name comes after the hostname https://cdndatastore01.blob.core.windows.net/public/
-- Blob name: You can model a directory hierarcy inside a container by putting a `/` character into a blob name, and most tools support the illusion of a `data` folder.
+- Blob name: You can model a directory hierarcy inside a container by putting `/` characters into a blob name.
+Most tools support the illusion of folders.
 When I use a tool such as CloudXPlorer to look at my files, I see this:

 <img src="/img/2015-03-12-accessing-microsoft-azure-blob-storage-with-g2o-authentication/blob-storage-cloudxplorer.png"></img>